nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Test case: `untagEvent 0 p/1 2`<br>
        Expected: No person is untagged from an event.
 Error message is shown in the result display.

-    5. Other incorrect tagEvent commands to try: `untagEvent x p/y z` (where either x is larger than the size of the current event list or y or z is larger than the size of the current person list), `UNTAGEVENT 1 p/1 2`, `untagEvent 1 p/x y` (where either x or y is the index of a person that is not tagged in the first event in the current event list).<br>
+    5. Other incorrect untagEvent commands to try: `untagEvent x p/y z` (where either x is larger than the size of the current event list or y or z is larger than the size of the current person list), `UNTAGEVENT 1 p/1 2`, `untagEvent 1 p/x y` (where either x or y is the index of a person that is not tagged in the first event in the current event list).<br>
        Expected: Similar to previous test case.